kieich/digital-data-rubbing/README.md

 <img src="./assets/img/chart3-01.jpg" width="700">

-Ultimately, these learnings from the “one dot = one death” concept became a foundational component of my first prototypes of a data visualization that could sensitize large scale death data sets.
+Ultimately, these learnings from the “one dot = one death” concept became a foundational component of my first prototypes of a data visualization that could sensitize large scale death data sets. <br>
 <br>

 ## RITUALS
 <img src="./assets/img/Name-Rubbing.jpg" width="700">

+> Photo credit: Vietnam Veterans Memorial Fund

 The next step was to imagine how data visualization could not only be emotionally engaging, but also, be transformed into a personal, reflective experience.
 To do so, I researched and analyzed different mourning and memorialization rituals in the physical world.
 There is a palette of rituals and symbolic gestures around death that people have done for many years.
 A moment of silence, serving flowers, igniting candles, and so on.
 What emerged to be important though was to find rituals that were both private and public in experience, in that people have a space to perform an action individually, but this action is part of or related to a larger public context that pertains to something like reflection and mourning in the time of COVID-19. <br>